GREsau/schemars/docs/_includes/attributes.md

 For string schemas, sets the `pattern` property to the given value, with any regex special characters escaped.

-For object schemas (e.g. when the attribute is set on a HashMap field), includes the value in the `required` property, indicating that the map must contain it as a key. _N.B. this current object/map behaviour is present due to the previous behaviour of the Validator crate which has since been removed, so **may** also be removed from Schemars before the final 1.0 release._

 Validator docs: [contains](https://github.com/Keats/validator#contains)

 <h3 id="required">